greg-raven/Uncommon-Sense/_posts/2023-07-15-constant-warfare.md

 ---
-title: 'Constant kind of warfare between the governing and governed'
+title: "Constant kind of warfare between the governing and governed"
 layout: post
 categories:
 - government